 The University of New Orleans and the Office of Residential Life encourage students to actively engage in safety precautions to maintain a safe, healthy campus community.
 The items listed below describe a few of the commonly encouraged safety resources available to students.
-While these resources provide reasonable and good-faith efforts, it is impossible to predict situations which may occur.
-Students are encouraged to use their best judgement and report areas or people of concern to the appropriate manager.
-Simply eliminating opportunities for crimes to occur will prevent many "crimes of opportunity" such as theft.
-Do not prop doors including hall and suite entrances as unauthorized persons may gain access.
+While these resources provide reasonable and good-faith efforts, it is impossible to predict individual actions or situations which may occur.
+Students are encouraged to use their best judgement and report areas or people of concern to the appropriate Office of Residential Life or UNO Department of Public Safety staff member.